camarel/raspifon/README.md

 # raspifon

-This is a baby monitor via Raspberry Pi.
+Baby monitor via Raspberry Pi.
+If a noise like a baby scream is detected, the audio recording starts and sends a notification via Telegram.

+To be able to use it, you must create a new Telegram bot.

 ## Installation